-The window spans 61 days: 30 days before the sale, the day of the sale, and 30 days after the sale.
+The wash sale window spans 61 days: 30 days before the sale, the day of the sale, and 30 days after the sale.

-Claiming deductible, selling securities at a loss in order to get a and then buying the back right away allows tax evaders to create synthetic tax deductions without really changing their economic positions in a security.
-Thus, the Tax Reform Act of 1984 allows the to prohibit from deducting losses on the sale of an investment if the repurchases the same security 30 days before or after the sale.
-This is called the thirty-day rule.
+Claiming tax deductions for losses resulting from wash trading is illegal.
+Although investment losses are generally tax deductible, selling securities at a loss in order to get a tax benefit and then buying the stock back right away allows tax evaders to create synthetic tax deductions without really changing their economic positions in a security.
+Thus, the Tax Reform Act of 1984 allows the IRS to prohibit taxpayers from deducting losses on the sale of an investment if the taxpayer repurchases the same security 30 days before or after the sale.
+This is called the thirty-day wash rule.

 When a wash trade does occur, the investor must add the loss to the basis of the most recently purchased, substantially similar securities.
-This addition increases the cost basis of the purchased securities and reduces the size of any future as a result.
-Thus, the investor still receives "credit" for those losses, but at a later time.
+This addition increases the cost basis of the purchased securities and reduces the size of any future taxable gains as a result.
+Thus, the investor still receives 'credit' for those losses, but at a later time.